Coexistence of phases and the observability of random graphs: Concluding remarks

 \section{Concluding remarks}

 We have presented a general theoretical framework to study the observability of random graphs.
 On the one hand, it has allowed us to demonstrate that two extensive components, an observable and non-observable, may coexist for a wide range of realistic parameters, and that coexistence can be observed in many real complex systems.
 Our results suggest that coexistence could be an impediment to the monitoring of large real systems, and should therefore be considered in future investigations.
-On the other hand, the generality of our framework opens the way to the use of recent developments in percolation theory to study graphs with more realistic structures (e.g., clustering, correlations), and to investigate the efficiency of various distribution schemes for the monitoring units (e.g., according to the degree, to the local clustering or to the centrality of nodes) \cite{Allard12_JPhysA,Hebert-Dufresne13_hrn,Colomer-de-Simon13_SciRep,Serrano08_PhysRevLett}.
-We have also shown that our approach performs poorly at predicting the observability of geographically-constrained systems, and that achieving large-scale observability of these systems requires more monitoring units than previously thought.
+On the other hand, the mapping of depth-$L$ percolation unto multitype graphs opens the way to the use of recent developments in percolation theory to study graphs with more realistic structures (e.g., clustering, correlations), and to investigate the efficiency of various distribution schemes for the monitoring units (e.g., according to the degree, to the local clustering or to the centrality of nodes) \cite{Allard12_JPhysA,Allard13b,Hebert-Dufresne13_PhysRevE,Hasegawa13_PhysRevE,Colomer-de-Simon13_SciRep,Serrano08_PhysRevLett}.
+We have also shown that our approach performs poorly at predicting the observability of geographically-constrained systems, and that achieving large-scale observability of these systems requires more monitoring units than suggested by calculations based on the Configuration Model.
 We have provided numerical evidences that these systems in fact behave more like lattices than random graphs.
 This observation raises many questions whose answers are expected to improve our understanding of the organization of these complex systems, and consequently to improve our capability to predict their behavior.